regnirpsj/dcs08961/README.rst

 License
 =======

-Copyright 2014  University of Hull.
+Copyright 2014-2015 `University of Hull`_.
 Distributed under the LGPLv2.1 (see the accompanying file LICENSE).